-The great potential of cardisiography lies in the early detection of Coronary Artery Disease (CAD) in people who are still completely symptom-free and whose state of health does not allow the blood circulation status to be determined.
-The study shows results that demonstrate the clear benefit of the method for the early detection of poor blood flow to the heart muscle.
-First peer-reviewed study involving Cardisio demonstrates accuracy in new non-invasive coronary artery disease detection.
+The great potential of cardisiography lies in the early detection of coronary artery disease (CAD) in people who are still completely symptom-free and whose health status does not allow the blood circulation status to be determined.
+The studies show results that demonstrate the clear benefit of the method for early detection of poor blood flow to the heart muscle.

 Frankfurt, January 16, 2020: In the current issue, the renowned journal “Journal of Electrocardiology” publishes a peer-review study, which demonstrates the impressive precision of cardisiography in the screening of coronary heart diseases.
 The article provides results on the sensitivity and specificity of cardisiography: The sensitivity is 97% in the male subjects and 90% in the female subjects, i.e. 97% oin the study were 76% ahead of the men with 74%, i.e. 76% of healthy women are recognized as healthy and 74% of men.
 The Cardisiography is the first procedure that can be used to determine the risk of coronary artery disease (CHD) in symptom-free people non-invasively, quickly and cheaply.

 Frankfurt, March 10, 2020: For the second time in a short time, a clinical study comes to the conclusion that cardisiography in the detection of coronary artery disease (CAD) achieves comparably good results than the current gold standard, coronary angiography.